Updated: Apr 5

 Just think about your business.
 Why would you want to know how much money you made?
 Why do you need to know how much money you spent and what is left?
 Let us put it this way.
 In business, when you make more than you spend, you make a profit.
 When you spend more than you make, there you have a loss.
 It’s just as simple as that.
 You want a healthy business.
 Of course, you would want it profitable.
 So it’s essential that you know where to look and where your business is, otherwise you’re totally lost.

-For example, you see you’re paying $300 for a LinkedIn advertising campaign last month and your income increasing from a new client of $2,000 worth of contract coming this month, then you know you’re on the right track.
-Especially where you have a system in place, like Quickbooks, an accounting software, it helps you to capture all information and make on-time decisions in your business.
+For example, if you see you paying $300 for a LinkedIn advertising campaign last month and your income increasing from a new client of $2,000 worth of contract coming this month, then you know you’re on the right track.
+Especially when you have a system in place, like Quickbooks, an accounting software, it helps you to capture all information and make on-time decisions in your business.

 Some lawyers avoid using accounting software.
 Instead, they have excel tables to run their business.
 Please DON’T. There is much available software that you can use.
 Reports will be automatically run for you just by one (or a few) clicks.
 Imagine going to the hospital for a checkup.
 You may not like to get your blood work, jump on a scale, have scans, etc. but if you don’t do those things, you could miss something out that you could have fixed.
 For expenses, you definitely want yours to be as low as possible.
 Have a look at your investments too, seeing if it brings profits if you need to flip a little bit or else.